Transform your home with a durable, long-lasting, stunning interior epoxy floor.

 Interior designers have adored the sleek, sophisticated finish of polished concrete for years, but there’s a new flooring trend making waves: epoxy.

 Epoxy isn’t just for garages and warehouses – it’s a fantastic flooring solution for the entire home.
-It’s ultra-hygienic and easy to clean, safe and slip-resistant, and 100 per customisable to suit your personal taste.
+It’s ultra-hygienic and easy to clean, safe and slip-resistant, and 100 per cent customisable to suit your personal taste.

 But not all epoxy floors are created equally, and some are significantly more difficult to execute perfectly than others.
 Metallic, white, and straight-coloured floors are the most challenging – they require the highest technical ability and maintenance.